 We will also take into account what juries have decided in past auto accident claims like yours.
 This will let us know how much a jury would be likely to award you if the case goes to trial, and will also help us to determine when and whether a trial is better than a settlement offer.
 In most cases, your auto accident claim is not going to go to trial.
 It benefits you and the auto insurance company to avoid trial, because trials are time consuming and costly for everyone.
 So, this is a motivation on both sides to settle the claim outside of court.

-Call the Elrod Pope Law Firm to Learn More About the Value of Your Claim
+Call the Elrod Pope Accident & Injury Attorneys to Learn More About the Value of Your Claim

-If you are suffering from injuries and losses associated with a South Carolina auto accident, contact the Elrod Pope Law Firm to learn more about how we can determine the value of your claim and get the compensation that you deserve.
+If you are suffering from injuries and losses associated with a South Carolina auto accident, contact the Elrod Pope Accident & Injury Attorneys to learn more about how we can determine the value of your claim and get the compensation that you deserve.